 Director of Strategic Partnerships

-Eric Howard is the Director of Strategic Partnerships at Second Nature.
-Based in Boston, he guides the development of dynamic partnerships, integrating them into our climate action programs and our advocacy and policy efforts.
-He builds new alliances that align with our core areas of expertise and advances activities that will have a positive impact on the communities we serve.
+Dr. Howard is the Director of Strategic Partnerships at Second Nature.
+Based in Boston, he guides the development of dynamic partnerships, integrating them into existing and new climate action programs and advocacy/ policy initiatives.
+He builds new alliances that align Second Nature’s areas of expertise and advances activities that will have a positive impact on the communities we serve.

-Prior to joining Second Nature in 2018, Eric focused on corporate partnerships for Oxfam America (2017-18) and for Northeastern University’s College of Engineering (2013-17), helping secure more than $15 million in revenue and support.
-Previously he was Executive Director of the Fulbright Academy of Science & Technology (2003-2012).
-The Academy was think-tank and networking community for the global community of Fulbright scholars, which includes many leaders in higher education.
-Earlier in his career Eric was Information Officer for the International Union for Conservation of Nature in Germany, had environmental policy fellowships at World Wildlife Fund and the US EPA, and was a consultant to US AID in Bosnia and the UN Information Unit on Climate Change in Switzerland. (www.linkedin.com/in/ericshoward)
+Prior to joining Second Nature in 2018, Dr. Howard focused on corporate partnerships for Oxfam America (2017-18) and for Northeastern University’s College of Engineering (2013-17), helping secure more than $15 million in revenue and support.
+Previously he was Executive Director of Maine Wood Products Association (1998-2002) and the Fulbright Academy of Science & Technology (2003-2012).
+The Academy was a think-tank and networking community for the global community of Fulbright scholars, which includes many leaders in higher education.
+Earlier in his career Eric was Information Officer for the International Union for Conservation of Nature in Germany and a consultant to US AID in Bosnia and the UN Information Unit on Climate Change in Switzerland.

-To support capacity building and the exchange of knowledge, Eric has produced over 100 conferences, workshops, and symposia in seventeen countries on topics such as sustainability, global health, advanced manufacturing, nanotechnology, information access, and economic development.
-For eight years, he contributed the section on soil and desertification for the Yearbook of International Environmental Law.
-In 2007, the US Department of State awarded him a Certificate of Appreciation for his work in science diplomacy.
+To support capacity building and peer-to-peer sharing of knowledge, Dr. Howard has produced over 100 conferences, workshops, and symposia in seventeen countries on topics such as sustainability, global health, advanced manufacturing, nanotechnology, information access, and economic development.
+He has edited several books, authored dozens of reports, and for eight years was a contributor to the Yearbook of International Environmental Law.
+In 2007, the US Department of State awarded a Certificate of Appreciation for his work in science diplomacy.